- Reference Number: HEY273/2024

 Introduction

 This leaflet has been produced to give you general information about your procedure.
 Most of your questions should have been answered by this leaflet.
-It is not meant to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the health care team.
+It is not meant to replace the discussion between you and your doctor but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the health care team who has been caring for you.

 What is an extensor tendon?